 3 Affordable Dessert-Wine Strategies for Sauternes Lovers on a Budget

-If you enjoy Sauternes and other dessert wine but have sticker shock whenever you visit the dessert-wine section of your local wine store, you’re not alone.
+If you enjoy Sauternes and other dessert wines but have sticker shock whenever you visit the dessert-wine section of your local wine store, you’re not alone.

 Dessert wine is expensive because its labor-intensive to produce, and frankly because it’s worth it.